 If you are vaccinated, we will continue to request that you send us a copy of your vax card showing boosted status – no change here.

-We will do everything we can to keep air moving.
+We will continue to keep the air moving in our living room.
 Our ceiling fan will be running, and we will open windows/porch doors weather permitting.

 If you aren’t feeling well, and/or your most recent COVID test is positive, please stay home.